 She also maintains a studio on the Gulf Coast and has lived in London and traveled extensively in Asia.
 She has exhibited widely in Holland, Japan, and England as well as in Mississippi, Chicago, Kansas City, Washington D.C., and New York City.
 Alston’s work is in the Permanent Collection of The National Museum of Women in the Arts, The MADI Museum of Art, The Jule Collins Smith Museum of Art, and The Mississippi Museum of Art.
 She was awarded the Bronze Award by the Japanese Government for the Urban Art Plaza she designed in Osaka.

 Alston's current bodies of art are dedicated to raising public consciousness.
 Her series “BioForms” and “Earth's Voice” also address the environmental crisis.
 These abstract works will be featured in her upcoming exhibition “Elements of Change” in 2019 at the Ohr-O'Keefe Museum of Art in Biloxi Mississippi, designed by Pritzker Prize-winning architect Frank Gehry.

 As an artist and environmental activist, she created "Blue World Options" in 2015 to celebrate the signing of the Paris Accord, a pact ratified by 195 countries to reduce greenhouse gases by 2030.
 For Alston, the spherical new media design expressed optimism, progress, and care and concern for the planet.
 When the current administration pulled out of the Paris agreement in 2017, Alston chose to revisit "Blue World Options" and create an edition under the new title “Blue World Options - Rising”.

-Blue World Options-Rising and other works of art will be featured by NY Tambaran Gallery in the show “Contex” at Miami Art Basel.
+Blue World Options-Rising and other works of art was featured by NY Tambaran Gallery in the show “Contex” at Miami Art Basel.